Environmental, social, and governance: Responsible investment

-The three domains of social, environmental and corporate governance are intimately linked to the concept of responsible investment (RI).
+The three domains of environmental, social, and corporate governance are intimately linked to the concept of responsible investment (RI).
 RI began as a niche investment area, serving the needs of those who wished to invest but wanted to do so within ethically defined parameters.
 In recent years it has become a much larger proportion of the investment market.
 By June 2020, flows into U.S. sustainable funds reached $20.9 billion, nearly matching 2019's flows of $21.4 billion.
 By the end of 2020, flows into U.S. sustainable funds surpassed $51 billion.
 Globally, sustainable funds held $1.65 trillion in assets at the end of 2020.

+ESG corporate reporting can be used by stakeholders to assess the material sustainability-related risks and opportunities relevant to an organization.
+Investors may also use ESG data beyond assessing material risks to the organization in their evaluation of enterprise value, specifically by designing models based on assumptions that the identification, assessment, and management of sustainability-related risks and opportunities with respect to all organizational stakeholders leads to higher long-term risk-adjusted return.

 Investment strategies

 RI seeks to control the placing of its investments via several methods: